Uldyrr/Cansat-SHTT/README.md

-# Cansat - SHTT
+# CanSat - SHTT
-The repository of the Cansat team SHTT of 2023/2024
+The repository of the CanSat team "SHTT" 2023/2024